The Taking of Pelham One Two Three (1974 film): Remakes

-In 1998, the film was remade as a television film with the same title, with Edward James Olmos in the role that Walter Matthau played in the movie, and Vincent D'Onofrio replacing Shaw as the senior hijacker.
-Although not particularly well received by critics or viewers, this version was reportedly more faithful to the book, although it revised the setting with new technologies.
+In 1998, the film was remade as a television film with the same title, featuring Edward James Olmos as Detective Anthony Piscotti, in the role that Walter Matthau played in the original film, and Vincent D'Onofrio replacing Shaw as the senior hijacker Mr. Blue.
 It was filmed in Toronto, Ontario.

 Another remake, set in post 9/11 New York City, directed by Tony Scott and starring Denzel Washington and John Travolta, was released in 2009 to mixed reviews.

 Legacy

 The color-coded thieves' names in Reservoir Dogs were a deliberate homage by Quentin Tarantino to The Taking of Pelham One Two Three.
 The film has also been cited as an inspiration for the cinematography of the 2024 film Anora by Sean Baker.